In this article, we’re comparing the line of credit vs credit card options and breaking down the differences and similarities for you.

 Why Would Someone Typically Use a Line of Credit Instead of a Credit Card?

 Someone would typically use a line of credit instead of a credit card when making a larger purchase that involves carrying a balance of debt for a longer period of time.
-This is because a line of credit typically has a lower annual percentage rate (APR) and a higher limit, resulting in the total interest paid to be much lower.
+This is because a line of credit typically has a lower annual percentage rate (APR) and a higher limit, resulting in the total interest paid being much lower.

 What Are the Disadvantages of a Line of Credit?